Laf111/CEMU-Batch-Framework/README.md

 - 25:45 : install on another host (HOST2)

-- 28:25 : importing BatchFw parameters on new host
+- 28:25 : automatic import of BatchFw parameters on new host

-- 38:00 : see that game stats follow
+- 38:00 : see that game stats follow (Host1 ones are completed)

 - 39:00 : how to remove all install traces on a host with one click